 For some men in U.S. (and maybe elsewhere), it was (or still is) considered a sign of weakness if men show they had any feelings.
 "Keep a stiff upper lip."
 And it was also a sign of almost failure if you had to see a therapist.
 Now, suppressing your feelings may seem to make sense if you have to fight in a war, and you have to choose between your life or an "enemy's" life.

 It seems that in some cases, the interesting paradox is that some people may have been taught not to be aware or express their feelings, yet it isn't it often the feelings running through their mind that keeps people from sleeping well at night or that sometimes dominates their mind during the day?

 Understanding how feelings affect you can open a big door for change.

 1) WHY we do make some of the decisions that we do?

 2) HOW does understanding WHY we make those decisions empower us to make the changes in our lives?

-Have you ever watch or read The Secret, or read the Power of Positive Thinking by Dr. Norman Vincent Peale, the Bible, or any of the other positive thinking, (what I call) "self improvement" books and wondered:
+Have you ever watch or read The Secret, or read the Power of Positive Thinking by Dr. Norman Vincent Peale, the Bible, or any of the other positive thinking, (what could be called) "self improvement" books and wondered:

 Or have you ever felt stuck, like your "spinning your tires", even though you know what you are "supposed" to be doing?